NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 - `owner`: a string representing the user or organization account which owns the repository.
 The `nixpkgs` repository lives at `https://github.com/NixOS/nixpkgs`, so if we were fetching the `nixpkgs` source, for example, and in this case the source is hosted at `https://github.com/atextor/icat`, so we want `owner = "atextor"`.
 - `repo`: another string corresponding to the name of the repository.
 Here we'll use `repo = "icat"`.
 - `rev`: the *revision*, such as the git commit hash or tag (e.g. `v1.0`), to download from GitHub.
 On GitHub, you can find these on the [Releases page](https://github.com/atextor/icat/releases), but for now we're just going to use `master`.
-- `hash`: similar to the earlier `hello` example, this corresponds to the hash of the extracted directory after it is downloaded.
-Several hash algorithms are available, but we used SHA256 before, so we'll do it again here and use `sha256` in place of the `hash` input.
-We could fake the hash with 53 zeroes (or any string of characters that doesn't match the *actual* hash) as we did before, but rather than type that out, we'll just use `lib.fakeSha256`.

 Updating our file accordingly: